dandels/dmodman/README.md

 written in Rust.
 It can be registered as a handler for the nxm:// protocol, allowing the "Mod manager download"-button to work on Nexus Mods.

-While the software should be usable, it's considered beta.
-It's also not meant for general use until approved by Nexus Mods.
-However, it should not crash or behave unexpectedly during normal use.
-The UI in particular is quite crude.
+While the software should be usable, it's considered alpha.
+Still, it should not crash or behave unexpectedly during normal use.
+While it's not meant for general use until approved by Nexus Mods, testing and feedback is appreciated.

 ![The TUI with a list of mod files, a completed download, some files that could be updated, and some messages.](/screenshot.png)